Azure-Samples/ESP-Samples/samples/azure-esp8266-posturesensor/README.md

 See the electric [schematic of the project](./PostureSensorSchematicLabeled.pdf).

+For any questions or suggestions, please open an issue and tag Sarah Rashid,@sarahrashid

 ## Contents

 The sample folder structure respects the structure specified by Espressif for ESP-IDF code project.
 See [more information about ESP-IDF build system](https://docs.espressif.com/projects/esp-idf/en/v3.3/api-guides/build-system.html).